Muti: The use of Isicakathi on the baby

 Salvia scabra, mixed with the mother’s milk, is given as medicine to infants.
 The mixture is given to the baby to ingest every day for two months.

 Isicakathi is generally used to induce growth and prevent diseases.
 It is also used as an alternative to the mother’s milk and to counteract the milk’s sourness.
 The use of Agapanthus praecox ensures that the baby is strong, whilst preventing bowel problems and crusts on its head.

 An ointment is used to hasten the parturition of the baby and placenta using the leaves of Scutia mytina.
 Erythrina humeana is used to heal the umbilical cord of the baby by burning the bark and using the powder to apply on the baby.

 Muti killings

-Occasions of murder and mutilation associated with some traditional cultural practices in South Africa are also termed muti killings.
-These are not human sacrifices directly, but rather involve the murder of someone in order to excise body parts for incorporation into medicine used in witchcraft.
+Occasions of murder with mutilation associated with some traditional medicine practices in South Africa have been termed muti killings.
+These are not human sacrifices directly, but rather involve the murder of someone in order to harvest body parts for incorporation into traditional medicines and rituals.

 In February 2010, Deputy Provincial Commissioner William Mpembe of the South African Police Service (SAPS) in North West Province said that "muti murders, particularly those involving young children, seem to be on the rise in the Tshwane areas including Soshanguve, Garankuwa and Rietgat".
 That same month, African traditional healers and the Gauteng government convened at a seminar in Pretoria, South Africa to root out the "evil practice of mutilating human bodies for purposes of muti making."